 Stay-at-home mom jobs are meant to fit your family life, and that includes working early mornings, nap times, school hours, and at night when the kiddos are asleep.

 Stay-at-home mom jobs are actually a great way to save money overall.

 If you have a long commute, then stay-at-home mom jobs can cut your bills like it has for me!

 This is something that we don’t always think about when we are going out to a 9–5 job; the fact that we tend to spend money going to work.

-If you have a long commute, that is a lot of time that you are wasting just getting to work, and money that is spent on transport too.
 If you’re not doing meal prep and packing your own lunch every day (which many working parents don’t do!), then you’re surely wasting money on convenience foods for your pantry!

 Contributing to the Family